New York Knicks: 1967–1975: Championship years

-1975–1985: post-championship years
+1975–1985: Post-championship years

 In the 1974–75 season, the Knicks posted a 40–42 record, their first losing record in eight seasons.
-The team still qualified for a playoff spot, however, but they lost to the Houston Rockets in the first round.
+The team still qualified for a playoff spot, but lost to the Houston Rockets in the first round.
 After two more seasons with losing records, Holzman was replaced by Willis Reed, who signed a three-year contract.
-In Reed's first year, New York finished the year with a 43–39 record and returned to the Eastern Conference semi-finals, where they were swept by the Philadelphia 76ers.
+In Reed's first year, New York finished the season with a 43–39 record and returned to the Eastern Conference semifinals, where they were swept by the Philadelphia 76ers.
 The next season, after the team began with a 6–8 record, Holzman was rehired as the team's coach after Reed had angered Madison Square Garden president Sonny Werblin.
 The team did not fare any better under Holzman's direction, finishing with a 31–51 record, their worst in thirteen years.

 After improving to a 39–43 record in the 1979–80 season, the Knicks posted a 50–32 record in the 1980–81 season.
 In the playoffs, the Chicago Bulls swept New York in two games.
 Holzman retired the following season as one of the winningest coaches in NBA history.
 The team's record that year was a dismal 33–49.
 However, Holzman's legacy would continue through the players he influenced.
 One of the Knicks' bench players and defensive specialists during the 1970s was Phil Jackson.
 Jackson went on to coach the Chicago Bulls and Los Angeles Lakers to 11 NBA championships, surpassing Red Auerbach for the most in NBA history.
 Jackson cited Holzman as a significant influence on his career in the NBA.

-Hubie Brown replaced Holzman as head coach and in his first season, the team went 44–38 and made it to the second round of the playoffs, where they were swept by the eventual champion Philadelphia 76ers.
+Hubie Brown replaced Holzman as head coach, and in his first season, the team went 44–38 and made it to the second round of the playoffs, where they were swept by the eventual champion Philadelphia 76ers.
 The next season, the team, aided by new acquisition Bernard King, improved to 47–35 and returned to the playoffs.
 The team defeated the Detroit Pistons in the first round with an overtime win in the fifth and deciding game, before losing in the second round in seven games to the Celtics.
 The team's struggles continued into the 1984–85 season, as they lost their last 12 games to finish with a 24–58 record.
 The first of these losses occurred on March 23, 1985, where King injured his knee and spent the next 24 months in rehabilitation.